Kiss Me (Sixpence None the Richer song)

-"Kiss Me" is a song by American pop rock band Sixpence None the Richer from their self-titled third album (1997).
-The ballad was released to modern rock radio on July 14, 1998, and issued physically in the United States on August 12.
-It was issued in international territories the next year.
+"Kiss Me" is a song written by Matt Slocum and performed by American Christian alternative rock band Sixpence None the Richer.
+The ballad served as the lead single from their self-titled third album (1997).
+"Kiss Me" was serviced to US modern rock radio on July 14, 1998, and was issued physically on August 12.
 Several critics compared the song to works by English alternative rock band the Sundays, and it was nominated for a Best Pop Performance by a Duo or Group with Vocals at the 42nd Grammy Awards.

 "Kiss Me" is the band's highest-charting single in the US, peaking at No. 2 on the Billboard Hot 100 and becoming the country's sixth-best-selling single of 1999.
 Worldwide, the song reached No. 1 on the Australian and Canadian charts as well as No. 4 on the UK Singles Chart, entering the top 10 in 16 countries altogether.
 Three music videos were made, directed by Steve Taylor and Randee St. Nicholas, with one paying tribute to French romantic drama film Jules and Jim and two featuring the band in a park watching a portable television.

 Background

 "Kiss Me" originated as a draft of a song written in a Dutch motel.
 Sixpence None the Richer's lead vocalist Leigh Nash said the band had been in their rooms for about an hour when member Matt Slocum called to tell her he had written a new song.
 Nash added, "We were on tour over there, and we had a show that night at Flevo Festival.
 We performed it that night!
 I went down into his room and learned it.
 It was an instant hit with fans, but it was still like a year and a half before we recorded it."

-The song has a more lighthearted, "poppier" sound than the band's earlier work; the band was reluctant to include it on its self-titled third album until its producer persuaded it to reconsider.
+The song has a more lighthearted, "poppier" sound than the band's earlier work; the band was reluctant to include it on their self-titled third album until their producer persuaded them to reconsider.
 Nash said early drafts of the song had "slightly edgier lyrics, with 'silver moon sparkling' originally written as 'cigarettes sparkling.'"